 2. In a family floater health plan, one member makes a claim for heart attack and exhausts the sum insured.
 Would the restore benefit work if another member suffers a heart attack and makes a claim?

 The restore benefit works on subsequent claims and not on the first claim.
 Thus, if one member has made a first claim under the policy, the second member can make a subsequent claim under the policy and the restore benefit would work.
 Even if the claim is made for the same illness, the restore benefit would work provided that the second member makes a claim after the first claim has been made and settled.

 3. My existing policy does not offer restore benefit.
 How can I avail coverage for restore benefit?

 You can buy an additional health insurance policy with restore benefit to get coverage for restore benefit if your existing plan does not offer such coverage.
 Alternatively, you can switch your current health insurance policy to another health insurance policy which offers coverage for restore benefit.
 This switching is called porting and this is available at the time of renewals.

 4. Is the no claim bonus taken into consideration when restore benefit is applied?

 Yes, the no claim bonus is taken into consideration when restore benefit is applied.
 The restore benefit is applicable when the sum insured and the no claim bonus thereon is used upon a previous claim.

-- I suffer an accident and use up the sum insured in the first instance of a claim.
-Thereafter, I am hospitalised for an appendectomy.
+5. I suffer an accident and use up the sum insured in the first instance of a claim.
+Thereafter, I am hospitalized for an appendectomy.
 Would the restore benefit apply?